 The Diamond and Pearl Fringe Tiara became the Duchess of Kent’s most worn tiara during the 1980s & 90s, especially after the sale of the Cambridge Sapphire Tiara.
 She wore it to State Opening’s of Parliament and at a Banquet given by the King of Malaysia in 1993.

 The Diamond and Pearl Fringe Tiara was worn by Sylvana, Countess of St Andrews, daughter in-law of the Duke and Duchess of Kent, and wife of the heir to the Dukedom, who wore the tiara at an event in the 1990s.

-The tiara was also worn by Lady Helen Windsor, daughter of Katherine, Duchess of Kent, to her 1992 Wedding to Tim Taylor.
-She wore the Diamond and Pearl Fringe Tiara with her Catherine Walker gown that had been embroidered based on the tiara the bride was to wear.
+The tiara was also worn by Lady Helen Windsor, daughter of the Duke and Duchess of Kent, at her 1992 Wedding to Tim Taylor.
+She wore the Diamond and Pearl Fringe Tiara with her Catherine Walker gown that had been embroidered based on the design of the tiara.

 For more information, check out: